vinberg88/opensuse/README.md

 # How to install WSL GUI desktop on Opensuse - Arch - Ubuntu - Fedora - Debian and some more distros....
 KDE - Plasma - Gnome via Windows 11!

 Here you will find your guide to WSL and how to install GUI desktops via Windows 11 - Windows 11 love Linux =] Have WSL / WSLg as a hobby.
 And its really a god way to lern Linux!
+Windows Subsystem for Linux (WSL) is a feature of Windows that allows you to run a Linux environment on your Windows machine, without the need for a separate virtual machine or dual booting.
+WSL is designed to provide a seamless and productive experience for developers who want to use both Windows and Linux at the same time.

 ----------------------------------------------